 - excellent communication skills

 - an understanding of, and sensitivity to, the values and interests of others.

 You can also gain additional skills by signing up for our Kent Extra activities, such as learning a new language or volunteering.

-For graduate prospects, Criminology at Kent was ranked 2nd in The Times Good University Guide 2017.
+For graduate prospects, Criminology at Kent was ranked 1st in The Guardian University Guide 2018 and 3rd in The Times Good University Guide 2018.
 Of students taking Law and related subjects such as Criminology who graduated from Kent in 2015, 94% were in work or further study within six months (DLHE).

 According to Which?
 University (2017), the average starting salary for graduates of this degree is £17,000.

 The University will consider applications from students offering a wide range of qualifications.
 Typical requirements are listed below.
 Students offering alternative qualifications should contact us for further advice.

 It is not possible to offer places to all students who meet this typical offer/minimum requirement.

 New GCSE grades

 If you’ve taken exams under the new GCSE grading system, please see our conversion table to convert your GCSE grades.